 Be Trustworthy Or Be Ignored

 It’s not just me; deleting or simply ignoring sales emails is sort of a ritual for most people.
 Like it or not, today’s buyers can sniff a direct sales pitch from afar, and find ways to avoid them.
-Matters seem to be worse in the B2B world, where nearly 60% of customers prefer to do their research online instead of interacting with a sales rep, who they believe are more interested in pushing their own agendas than solving buyers’ problems.
+Matters seem to be worse in the B2B world, where nearly 88% of customers are comfortable placing high-value orders online instead of interacting with a sales rep, who they believe are more interested in pushing their own agendas than solving buyers’ problems.

 In fact, it has gotten so bad that sales reps rank among the lowest of trustworthy professions.
 According to a research from Hubspot, only 3% people consider sales people (and marketers) to be trustworthy.

 This means there’s a huge barrier for a sales person to overcome before they can engage a new prospect or customer, let alone, close a deal.
 After all, a customer isn’t going to buy from someone they don’t trust.
 Especially when it comes to the B2B space, purchase decisions are typically complex and made by multiple stakeholders.
 Plus, there are several factors to be considered, including ROI gains, whether using the product/service would give them a competitive edge, whether it would perform as promised, the vendor’s ability to support company goals, and so on.